 Introvert narcissists handle criticism poorly.
 Typically, they will not let on how much the negative experience bothers them, and hide behind their well-rehearsed aloofness.

 It is true that introverts and Empaths do not like to be criticized.
 That said, there aren’t many people in the world who do like being judged or criticized.
 To the Empath, criticism will hurt more than it does others because they feel everything so deeply.
 They may not show to others how much it hurts when they are critical towards them, because they may fear it will be seen as a weakness and used against them.

 - The “Misunderstood Special Person”

 The self-perceptions of some introverted narcissists include notions such as: “I’m special,” “I’m one-of a kind,” “I’m ahead of my time,” “I’m so unique no one understands me,”

-They know that if we try to explain why they are the way they are, they may end up hurting or insulting another (who wants to be told that they are draining), so they keep their ways to themselves.
-Unfortunately, it is one of those ‘damned if you do, damned if you don’t’ scenarios: if they chose to explain themselves it can backfire or if they stay quiet, others make wrong assumptions.
+They know that if they try to explain why they are the way they are, they may end up hurting or insulting another (who wants to be told they are draining), so they keep their ways to themselves.
+Unfortunately, it is one of those ‘damned if you do, damned if you don’t’ situations: if they chose to explain themselves it can backfire or if they stay quiet, others make wrong assumptions.

-And as for being special, I for one believe it is far better to see oneself as being rarely unique, as opposed to feeling insignificant (how many Empaths may feel about themselves).
+And as for being special, I for one believe it is far better to see oneself as being rarely unique, as opposed to feeling insignificant (a way many Empaths may feel about themselves).

 - Impersonal and Difficult Relationships with Others

 Introvert narcissist’s aloofness and/or smugness serves as a defensive mechanism, keeping people away.

 They may not rush into any relationships or friendships, for many different reasons, and this can be taken as a form of rejection or coolness, towards others, and an inability to connect.
-Because they need more down-time to recharge, and have a dislike of talking on the phone, they may not seem to be readily available for friend/relationships and in turn spurned before a friendship has had chance to blossom.
+Because they need more down-time to recharge, and have a dislike of talking on the phone, they may not seem to be readily available for friend/relationships and, as a result, are spurned before a friendship has had chance to blossom.